tejaschaturvedi/Human-Activity-Recognition-Using-Smartphones-Dataset/README.md

 We can obtain some other vectors by taking the average of signals in a single window sample.

-In the dataset, Y_labels are represented as numbers from 1 to 6 as their identifiers.
+In the dataset, Y_labels are represented as numbers from 1 to 6 as their identifiers:

-WALKING as 1
+- WALKING as 1
-WALKING_UPSTAIRS as 2
+- WALKING_UPSTAIRS as 2
-WALKING_DOWNSTAIRS as 3
+- WALKING_DOWNSTAIRS as 3
-SITTING as 4
+- SITTING as 4
-STANDING as 5
+- STANDING as 5
-LAYING as 6
+- LAYING as 6

 Train and test data were saperated
 The readings from 70% of the volunteers were taken as trianing data and remaining 30% subjects recordings were taken for test data